Mid Mountains Legal Blog

 A person attending court to give oral evidence in response to a subpoena will be subjected to examination-in-chief and cross-examination.

-Contact us for information, advice, or assistance regarding subpoenas in a Family Law matter.
+Contact us now for free no obligation initial telephone advice about subpoenas in your Family Law matter.